moneshadhali/BNTA_Legal_Ethical/README.md

 + By monetizing certain in-game features, the company may give uneven advantage to players.
 This means players with difficult background may not be able to compete fairly against those with disposable income (GBP/USD/RMB etc).
 + The company may be expoiting and encouraging those with additive tendecies which might make those with less disposable income into spending beyond their capacity.

-**Possible Steps Company Can take:**
+**Possible Steps Company Can take**
 + The game company can restrict minor players by age or restricting the content they can access (avoid letting them be influenced by illegal or harmful contents).
-+ They can also develop extra algorithm tailored to minors that include less additive features with appropriate age restricted content.
++ Develop algorithm specially tailored for minors which includes less additive features with appropriate age restricted illustrated map/ treasures/ clues/ puzzles.
-+ They can plan for ethical game monetization system in which monetizing is introduced and included without creating an unfair gaming adantages.
++ Plan ethical game monetization system in which monetizing is introduced and included without creating an unfair gaming adantages.

 ## Scenario 3